numisveinsson/SeqSeg/README.md

 - cardiac mesh: then the aortic valve must be labeled as Region 8 and LV 7

 ## Citation
-If SeqSeg is used, please cite the following paper:
+When using SeqSeg, please cite the following paper:

 ```
 @Article{SveinssonCepero2024,